-Access to documents can be granted in a variety of ways including copies of the document/s, by way of inspection, transcripts, etc., whichever is most appropriate depending on the nature of the application.
-Please note that access by way of inspection requires staff supervision and there are applicable fees as per the Freedom of Information Act Regulations
+Access to documents can be granted in a variety of ways including copies of the documentation (physical copies or digital), by way of inspection (attending in person to view the documentation), transcripts, etc., whichever is most appropriate depending on the nature of the application.

+Please note when attending to view the documentation there is a requirement for staff supervision and there are applicable fees involved as per the Freedom of Information Act Regulations.
+Appointments will need to be booked to facilitate viewing the documentation to ensure appropriate staff are available.

-Notice of decision
+Notice of Decision